Table of Contents

 More and more of us are working from home over the past few years, with less need for the portability of a laptop.
 Many companies are offering a more flexible work routine, and you may even have the choice between working in the office, and working from home.

 So, do you even need a laptop for your home office?
 Or, would you actually be much better off opting for a desktop computer instead?
-We’re going to look through some of the main reasons why you may, or may not, want to switch from laptop to desktop.
+We’re going to look through some of the main reasons why you may want to switch from laptop to desktop (or have both).

 Probably the most important reason why a desktop may be the right option for you is that you can find them at ridiculously good prices.
 If you’re fed up of dealing with the specs of a slow laptop, then you’d likely be surprised at just what you can get for your money if you switch to a desktop.